The Lord of the Rings (1978 film): Plot

-At Rivendell, Frodo is healed by Elrond (André Morell).
-He meets Gandalf again, after the latter escapes the corrupt wizard Saruman (Fraser Kerr), who plans to ally with Sauron but also wants the Ring for himself.
-Frodo volunteers to go to Mordor, where the Ring can be destroyed.
-Thereafter Frodo sets off from Rivendell with eight companions: Gandalf; Aragorn; Boromir (Michael Graham Cox), son of the Steward of Gondor; Legolas; Gimli (David Buck) the Dwarf, along with Pippin, Merry, and Sam.
+At Rivendell, Frodo is healed by half-Elf Elrond.
+Gandalf rejoins him, having escaped the corrupt wizard Saruman, who plans to ally with Sauron but also wants the Ring for himself.
+Frodo volunteers to go to Mordor and destroy the Ring in the volcano Mount Doom.
+The Hobbits depart for Mordor with Gandalf; Aragorn; Boromir, son of the Steward of Gondor; Legolas; and Gimli the Dwarf.

-Their attempt to cross the Misty Mountains is foiled by heavy snow, and they are forced into Moria.
-There, they are attacked by Orcs, and Gandalf falls into an abyss while battling a Balrog.
-The remaining Fellowship continue through the Elf-haven Lothlórien, where they meet the Elf queen Galadriel (Annette Crosbie).
-Boromir tries to take the Ring from Frodo, and Frodo decides to continue his quest alone; but Sam insists on accompanying him.
+The Fellowship of the Ring's attempt to cross the Misty Mountains is foiled by heavy snow, and they are forced into the underground Moria.
+There, they battle Orcs, and Gandalf falls into an abyss while fighting a Balrog.
+The remaining Fellowship continues through the Elf-haven Lothlórien, where they meet the Elf queen Galadriel.
+Boromir tries to take the Ring from Frodo, who decides to continue his quest alone; but Sam insists on accompanying him.
 Boromir is killed by Orcs while trying to defend Merry and Pippin.
 Merry and Pippin are captured by the Orcs, who intend to take them to Isengard through the land of Rohan.
-The captured hobbits escape and flee into Fangorn Forest, where they meet Treebeard (John Westbrook).
+The captured Hobbits escape and flee into Fangorn Forest, where they meet the Ent Treebeard.
 Aragorn, Gimli, and Legolas track Merry and Pippin into the forest, where they are reunited with Gandalf, who was reborn after destroying the Balrog.

-The four then ride to Rohan's capital, Edoras, where Gandalf persuades King Théoden (Philip Stone) that his people are in danger.
-Aragorn, Gimli, and Legolas then travel to Helm's Deep.
+The four then ride to Rohan's capital, Edoras, where Gandalf persuades King Théoden that his people are in danger.
+Aragorn, Gimli, and Legolas then travel to Helm's Deep, where Théoden's forces resist the Orcs sent by Saruman until Gandalf arrives with the Riders of Rohan, destroying the Orc army.
 Frodo and Sam discover Gollum stalking them in an attempt to reclaim the Ring, and capture him; but spare his life in return for guidance to Mount Doom.
-Gollum eventually begins plotting against them, and wonders if "she" (Shelob) might help.
-At Helm's Deep, Théoden's forces resist the orcs sent by Saruman, until Gandalf arrives with the absent Riders of Rohan, destroying the orc army.
+The conflicted Gollum later breaks his word and begins plotting against them, wondering if "she" might help.